Nitrokey/nitrokey-documentation/pro/tut_OpenVPN_Server Configuration_1.md

 ::: tip File extensions for certificate signing requests

-The file extension that is adopted by the CA and HSM tutorial, indicates the creation of a `.csr` file, however Easy RSA creates certificate signing requests with a `.req` extension.
+The file extension that is adopted by the CA and HSM tutorial indicates the creation of a `.csr` file, however Easy RSA creates certificate signing requests with a `.req` extension.

 We will use interchangeably both extensions, while making sure that we transfer the right files to the Certificate Authority, and generate a final certificate with a `.crt` extension.